vegidio-docker/nginx/README.md

 This image is configured to automatically renew all certificates, but if you want to force the certificate renew, you can login on the container image and run the command:

-`certbot renew -q --force-renewal --post-hook "nginx -s reload"`
+`$ certbot renew -q --force-renewal --post-hook "nginx -s reload"`

 ## Checking your certificate status